nikishkaaa/DataCamp_projects/README.md

 # DataCamp_projects
-This repository contains practice projects from DataCamp
+This repository contains practice projects from DataCamp, which i had completed